+B04526_03_05.png

 In the Configure Directory Partitions section, select the domain partition DC=thefinancialcompany,DC=net.
 If you want MIM to use a preferred set of domain controllers, check Only use preferred domain controllers and click the Configure… button to choose the ones you want MIM to use.
 Specifying a preferred domain controller or domain controllers means MIM will only use those domain controller(s).
 If you were to specify a single domain controller and that domain controller is down for maintenance or decommissioned, MIM will need to be changed to add a usable domain controller.

 The default is to work with the whole domain; but we do not want that, so let’s click the Containers… button.
 In the Select Containers dialog, uncheck the domain (top) level, thereby unselecting all the options.
 Then select the containers you want MIM to manage.
 In our example, we select the TFC Users OU: